 Unofficial transcripts for prior undergraduate and graduate work should be provided for admission review purposes.
 In addition, applicants must submit letters of recommendation, preferably from professors with whom they have studied in their proposed area of study.
 Applicants who have engaged in graduate study elsewhere should request at least one of the recommendations from a professor with whom they have done graduate work.

 Many programs also require the submission of samples of work.
 Applicants should consult the GSAS website for details.

 All applications must be accompanied by the application fee.
 No application will be processed or reviewed until this fee is paid.
-Applicants may pay via credit card, ACH or wire transfer at the time of application submission.
+Applicants may pay via credit card or ACH at the time of application submission.
 If you are unable to apply via the online application, please contact the GSAS Admission office at email@example.com.